Growing Hope, Feeding Lives

 Current and upcoming events:

 A film crew from A&E visited the gardens on Oct.
 10th and spent the day filming our process and interviewing volunteers from General Motors, The Detroit Rescue Mission Ministries, and BoR.
-The episode on urban gardening in Detroit, on FYI, is due to air in February or March, 2015.
+The episode on urban gardening in Detroit, on FYI, is due to air early next year.